Cambridge Investment Research Advisors Inc. Sells 306 Shares of Invesco S&P 500 Equal Weight Technology ETF (NYSEARCA:RYT)

 Cambridge Investment Research Advisors Inc. cut its holdings in shares of Invesco S&P 500 Equal Weight Technology ETF (NYSEARCA:RYT) by 1.5% in the 2nd quarter, Holdings Channel reports.
 The firm owned 20,439 shares of the company’s stock after selling 306 shares during the period.
 Cambridge Investment Research Advisors Inc.’s holdings in Invesco S&P 500 Equal Weight Technology ETF were worth $5,929,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the business.
-Atria Investments LLC lifted its stake in Invesco S&P 500 Equal Weight Technology ETF by 2.0% during the second quarter.
-Atria Investments LLC now owns 25,755 shares of the company’s stock worth $7,471,000 after purchasing an additional 502 shares during the last quarter.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+Atria Investments LLC increased its holdings in shares of Invesco S&P 500 Equal Weight Technology ETF by 2.0% during the second quarter.
+Atria Investments LLC now owns 25,755 shares of the company’s stock worth $7,471,000 after buying an additional 502 shares in the last quarter.
 Rockefeller Capital Management L.P. increased its holdings in shares of Invesco S&P 500 Equal Weight Technology ETF by 12.5% during the second quarter.
 Rockefeller Capital Management L.P. now owns 2,014 shares of the company’s stock worth $584,000 after buying an additional 224 shares in the last quarter.
 First Horizon Advisors Inc. increased its holdings in shares of Invesco S&P 500 Equal Weight Technology ETF by 156.9% during the second quarter.
 First Horizon Advisors Inc. now owns 429 shares of the company’s stock worth $123,000 after buying an additional 262 shares in the last quarter.
 Brandywine Oak Private Wealth LLC increased its holdings in shares of Invesco S&P 500 Equal Weight Technology ETF by 12.0% during the second quarter.
 Brandywine Oak Private Wealth LLC now owns 34,790 shares of the company’s stock worth $10,091,000 after buying an additional 3,725 shares in the last quarter.
 Finally, Ashfield Capital Partners LLC increased its holdings in shares of Invesco S&P 500 Equal Weight Technology ETF by 3.0% during the second quarter.
 Ashfield Capital Partners LLC now owns 5,822 shares of the company’s stock worth $1,689,000 after buying an additional 168 shares in the last quarter.

 Shares of NYSEARCA:RYT opened at $297.86 on Monday.
 The company has a fifty day moving average of $298.16 and a 200-day moving average of $284.16.
 Invesco S&P 500 Equal Weight Technology ETF has a 52-week low of $200.05 and a 52-week high of $306.69.